 10. Targets and Progress

-To measure our ongoing sustainability performance and drive continuous improvement, we developed a set of targets related to our key Sustainability Factors:
+To measure our ongoing sustainability performance and drive continuous improvement, we developed a set of targets related to our material sustainability factors.
+Our progress against these targets is reviewed and reported on an annual basis with details as follows: